Everyone's Guide To Pouring Concrete In Any Weather

 Don’t work the rainwater into the concrete surface!

-Don’t soak up rainwater with dry cement.
+Don’t let rainwater soak into dry cement.
 This will impair the finish and further weaken the top layer of concrete.

 Once the rain passes, use a float to push the water off the edge of the slab before you start finishing.